cosmos/developer-portal/academy/1-what-is-cosmos/3-interchain-use-cases.md

 Similar in concept to DEXs, the decentralization of marketplaces allows investors focused on traditional market trading to deal with each other directly, instead of relying on centralized stock exchanges (be they in real-world locations, like the New York or Shanghai Stock Exchange, or entirely online, like the Nasdaq).

 Exchanges may impose qualification criteria on companies before they can be listed, limiting opportunities both for those seeking investment and those looking for projects to support.
-In addition, the exclusivity and inaccessibility of market trading as an activity prohibits many ordinary people from even considering the possibility of investment as a way to grow their own wealth.
+In addition, the exclusivity and inaccessibility of market trading as an activity prohibit many ordinary people from even considering the possibility of investment as a way to grow their own wealth.

 A decentralized marketplace could allow investors and businesses of all scales to find each other without hindrance from the established ways of doing things, enjoying very low fees and instant transaction confirmation.